plainionist/Plainion/src/Foundation/Plainion.Windows/Controls/Tree/ReadMe.md

 # Usage

 - just implement INode and bind the root of your tree to the Root property of the TreeEditor

+# Example

-- for a fully working example see Plainion.RI/Controls/TreeEditorView
+- see: Plainion.RI/Controls/TreeEditorView